-What Is Liposuction?
+What is Liposuction?

 It is important to remember that liposuction is not a way to lose weight.
-Liposuction can remove fat, but it will not remove pounds.
-Fat is very light, and the amount removed will weigh only a few pounds at most.
-If you are looking for a quick way to lose weight, liposuction is not the answer.
+Liposuction can remove fat, but it will not shed pounds.
+Fat is very light, and the amount removed will only weigh a few pounds at most.
+If you are looking for a quick method of weight loss, liposuction is not the answer.
 The best way to lose weight is by following a healthy diet and exercise plan, or by seeing a bariatric surgeon for more substantial weight loss surgery.

 How Does Liposuction Work?